edwinbdr/wifipond/README.md

 - A frame to put it all in
 - Some baking paper, to dissipate the light a bit
 - A [2.5mm DC jack](https://www.aliexpress.com/item/20pcs-Connector-DC-Power-5-5mm-x-2-5mm-female-jack-socket-RF-COAXIAL-CCTV/32727861732.html) to connect up the power supply nicely
+- A button, one will do but I ended up buying [a collection of different buttons](https://www.aliexpress.com/item/Free-shipping-10-Kinds-of-Tactile-Switches-Push-Button-SMD-Tact-Switch-Switch-100Pcs-lot/32728800916.html)

 Connections
 -----------